 Besides surgery, there are numerous treatment options for knee pain due to osteoarthritis.
 Treatment may include:

-● Pain Medications – The most common pain relievers are acetaminophen and NSAIDS (ibuprofen, naproxen, etc.) Chronic NSAID use, however, can increase your chance of developing stomach ulcers.
+- Pain medications: The most common pain relievers are acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen.
+Chronic NSAID use, however, can increase your chance of developing stomach ulcers.

-● Antidepressants – Some medications in this class are used to treat chronic pain.
-Duloxetine (Cymbalta) has been approved by the FDA for treating arthritis pain.
+- Antidepressants: Some medications in this class are used to treat chronic pain.
+Duloxetine (Cymbalta) has been approved by the United States Food and Drug Administration (FDA) for treating arthritis pain.

-● Steroid injections – Shots of cortisone into the knee joint decrease inflammation and relieve pain.
-However, shots are limited to 3-4 per year, and they may lead to more knee damage in the long run.
+- Steroid injections: Shots of cortisone into the knee joint decrease inflammation and relieve pain.
+However, shots are limited to three to four per year, and they may lead to more knee damage in the long run.

-● Hyaluronic acid injections – This is a substance similar to the natural fluid found in your knee.
-Injection may help improve cushioning in your knee, but research supporting this practice is inconclusive.
+- Hyaluronic acid injections: This is a substance similar to the natural fluid found in your knee.
+An injection may help improve cushioning in your knee, but research supporting this practice is inconclusive.

-● Glucosamine and chondroitin – Study results have been mixed on these nutritional supplements.
+- Glucosamine and chondroitin: Study results have been mixed on these nutritional supplements.
 Don’t take glucosamine if you have a shellfish allergy.
-Glucosamine and chondroitin may interfere with blood thinners (e.g. warfarin, Coumadin) and lead to bleeding problems.
+Glucosamine and chondroitin may interfere with blood thinners like warfarin or Coumadin and lead to bleeding problems.

-If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and Patellofemoral Syndrome, then check out the Patellofemoral Syndrome Solution program here:
+If you are looking for a fast, simple, safe and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, then check out the Patellofemoral Syndrome Solution program here, here!